 It is important to note that scenes may come to a natural conclusion with no conflict.
 This is perfectly fine.
 Nor is it necessary to forcibly end a scene after a single conflict.
-Normal scenes may contain as many conflicts as the play group wishes.
-Police scenes and ghost confrontation scenes, however, contain only a single conflict there must be at least one other scene before another such scene can occur.
+A scene may contain as many conflicts as the play group wishes.

-However, once a normal scene or a ghost confrontation scene concludes the group rolls a single d6.
+However, once a scene concludes the group rolls a single d6.
+From this result subtract the number of Heat (explained later) the murderer is currently carrying.
 On a three or greater the group simply proceeds into another scene.
 On a result less than three the group goes into a police scene.